ivanqinyu/ivanqinyu.github.io/_pages/about.md

 My main research interests lie in Algorithms and Data Structures, Data Streaming algorithm and Deep Learning.

-I am currently looking for a relative Ph.D or a job opportunity.
+I am currently looking for a relative Ph.D. or a job opportunity.